simonmichael/hledger/hledger/Hledger/Cli/Commands/Aregister.md

 Transactions involving subaccounts of this account will also be shown.
-`aregister` ignores depth limits, so its final total will always match a balance report with similar arguments.
+`aregister` ignores depth limits, so its final total will always match a historical balance report with similar arguments.

 Any additional arguments form a [query](#queries) which will filter the transactions shown.
 Note some queries will disturb the running balance,